-An LMA or other supraglottic airway can be inserted into the lower oropharynx to prevent airway obstruction by soft tissues and to create an effective channel for ventilation (see Fig. 6: Respiratory Arrest: Laryngeal mask airway (LMA).).
+An LMA or other supraglottic airway can be inserted into the lower oropharynx to prevent airway obstruction by soft tissues and to create an effective channel for ventilation (see see Laryngeal mask airway (LMA).).
+A variety of available LMAs allow passage of an endotracheal tube or a gastric decompression tube.
 As the name implies, these devices seal the laryngeal inlet (rather than the face-mask interface) and thus avoid the difficulty of maintaining an adequate face-mask seal and the risk of displacing the jaw and tongue.
 LMAs have become the standard rescue ventilation technique for situations in which endotracheal intubation cannot be accomplished, as well as for certain elective anesthesia cases and emergencies.
 Complications include vomiting and aspiration in patients who have an intact gag reflex, who are receiving excessive ventilation, or both.

 Although an LMA does not isolate the airway from the esophagus as well as an endotracheal tube, it has some advantages over BVM ventilation: It minimizes gastric inflation and provides some protection against passive regurgitation.
 Newer versions of LMAs have an opening through which a small tube can be inserted to decompress the stomach.

 The efficacy of the airway seal with an LMA, unlike endotracheal tubes, is not directly correlated with the mask inflation pressure.
 With endotracheal tubes, higher balloon pressure causes a tighter seal; with an LMA, overinflation makes the mask more rigid and less able to adapt to the patient's anatomy.
 If the seal is inadequate, mask pressure should be lowered somewhat; if this approach does not work, a larger mask size should be tried.